DanielCohenn/ML-DL_projects/README.md

 All the projects will be uploaded with jupyter notebook and a full explanation of the code.

 ## Project #1: Detection of Covid19 patients using chest X-ray (Tensorflow and keras libraries)
+In this project I used Google Colab notebook for its ease of use and beacuse I dont own an Nvidia GPU (Tensorflow supports only Nvidia GPUs)
 ## Project #2: Benign or Malignant tumor (with sklearn library)
 In this project I built a machine learning model using SVM algorithm with a polynomial kernel for the prevention of underfitting a data with multi dimensional features that can not be represented in a linear way.